-- a) Use a TCI Model ATS-400 Test Set or ECP-100 Programmer to display the serial altitude data. - b) Connect to an open serial port on a personal computer using serial data capture software such as PROCOMMTM, VERSATERMTM, SOFTWARE WEDGETM, TERMINAL (Windows® 3.x) or HYPERTERMINAL (Windows® 95, 98, 2000 or XP.) - c) Use a dedicated serial data test box such as the BLACK BOXTM RS232 Monitor. - d) Test for serial output using an oscilloscope to view the 9 Vdc square wave group transmitted about twice a second.
+- a) Use a TCI Model ATS-400 Test Set to display the serial altitude data. - b) Connect to an open serial port on a personal computer using serial data capture software such as PROCOMMTM, VERSATERMTM, SOFTWARE WEDGETM, TERMINAL (Windows® 3.x) or HYPERTERMINAL (Windows® 95, 98, 2000 or XP). - c) Use a dedicated serial data test box such as the BLACK BOXTM RS232 Monitor. - d) Test for serial output using an oscilloscope to view the 9 Vdc square wave group transmitted about once a second.